equinor/radix-platform/public-site/site/access-control.md

 `fg_radix_platform_user`

 Granted to developers hosting their application in radix platform.
-At the moment this AD group is manually maintained by the radix developing team, and can be applied for through [slack channel](https://equinor.slack.com/messages/CBKM6N2JY/convo/G9M0R6BSB-1535027466.000100/).

 - Grants access to connect to hosted kubernetes resources in radix azure subscription.
 A new azure role has been made for this group, limiting access as much as possible.
 This is based on [issue](https://github.com/Azure/AKS/issues/413#issuecomment-410334065) posted to Azure/AKS team.